-So being laser-focused on ranking number one in search results isn’t the way to go about SEO.
+So being laser-focused on your SEO ranking isn’t the way to go about search engine optimization.
 What should you be focusing on instead?

 Rather than thinking about the goal being ranking at the top of results, your goal should be to take an SEO approach that generates good results for your business.